-If you live in Wales and need care, if your capital (including the value of your home unless a spouse or civil partner, or relative aged 60+ or who is incapacitated is to remain living in it) total more than £24,000 if you need care at home, or £40,000 if you need care in a care home (2018/19), you will not qualify for any financial help towards your care from your Local Authority or health board.
+If you live in Wales and need care, if your capital (including the value of your home unless a spouse or civil partner, or relative aged 60+ or who is incapacitated is to remain living in it) totals more than £24,000 if you need care at home, or £50,000 if you need care in a care home (2021/2), you will not qualify for any financial help towards your care from your Local Authority or health board.

-This means you will have to a self-funder (unless you need nursing care in a nursing home - when you should qualify for a Registered Nursing Care contribution).
-This additional contribution (£149.67 in 2018/19) is then paid to your nursing home towards the extra costs involved in nursing.
+This means you will have to a self-funder (unless you need nursing care in a nursing home - when you should qualify for a Funded Nursing Care contribution).
+This additional contribution (£179.97 in 2021/2) is then paid to your nursing home towards the extra costs involved in nursing.

-Even if your personal savings and investments +50% of any joint savings or investments (if applicable) are below either £24,000 (for care at home or £40,000 in a care home) and therefore qualify for the maximum local authority rate, in return you will need to hand over all your income (including a pensions and most state benefits, you are already receiving or would be entitled to), although you are allowed to retain both your Personal Expenses Allowance (currently, £28.50 per week 2018/19) and either £5.75 per week (if single) or £8.60 per week (if a couple) (2018/19) Pension Savings Disregard.
-If you are married or have a partner who needs some of your pension to continue living at home – you will be allowed to keep 50% of any private pensions you receive.
+Even if your personal savings and investments +50% of any joint savings or investments (if applicable) are below either £24,000 for care at home or £50,000 in a care home and qualify for maximum local authority rate, you will need to hand over all your income (including a pensions and most state benefits minus a small Personal Expenses Allowance (currently, £29.50 per week 2020/21) to them towards the fees.
+The only exception to this is If you are married or have a partner who needs some of your pension to continue living at home – when you will be allowed to keep 50% of any private pensions you receive.